 What type of content do you primarily create?

-When looking for alternatives to Audacity, it's important to consider the following factors:
+When looking for alternatives to Audacity in 2025, it's important to consider the following factors: ease of use, advanced editing capabilities, compatibility with your operating system, pricing, and specific features for your audio editing needs.

 - Ease of use: Look for software with a modern and intuitive interface that improves productivity.